ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The result is a list containing `0`, `1`.
 This is the concatenation of three lists, two of length one containing `0`, `1`, respectively, and one of length zero.

-As a consequence of this approach, if any of the segments produces an empty nodelist, then the whole query produces an empty nodelist.

-If a query may produce a nodelist with more than one possible ordering, a particular implementation may also produce distinct orderings in successive runs of the query.

-In what follows, the semantics of each segment are defined for each kind of input node.

 ## Root Identifier